My own experience with teacher stress can be summed up in one sleepless night.

 What a waste of time and energy!
-If the parent doesn’t sign the permission slip, the child misses the trip.
+If the child doesn’t bring a signed permission slip, let them miss the trip.
 But too often, we stress ourselves out trying to manage parents.

 What happens in the home is important.
 But it’s not our job.
 And that includes homework.

 We need to save our energy for managing what happens in the classroom.
-Do our best with what’s within our control, and let the rest go.
+Focus on what’s within our control, and let the rest go.

 Students deserve feedback on their work.
-And providing timely feedback is one of the most important, and most time-consuming, aspects of our work.
+And providing timely feedback is possibly the most important — and most time-consuming — aspect of our work.

-And as soon as we hand it back to students, they flip to the back to see the grade.
-Many never actually process the constructive criticism.
-They just want to know “how they did.”
+And as soon as we hand the work back to students, they flip to the back to see the grade.
+Too few take time to think about what they did wrong or how to improve.
+They just want to know “what they got.”

 I once attended a powerful workshop on writing instruction.
 The presenter hammered the mantra “Don’t fix the writing.
 Teach the writer.”

 This mantra applies to any subject.
 Our goal is to educate, not to correct.
 And written feedback does a poor job of teaching.